How do I form a corporation in New Hampshire?

 Step 10: Submit your corporation’s first report

 A corporation’s first report is filed with the New Hampshire Secretary of State.
 It provides details about your business for the state’s records.
-In New Hampshire, the annual report is your corporation’s first report.
+In New Hampshire, the New Hampshire annual report is your corporation’s first report.

 The deadline to file your first report is anytime between Jan.
 1 and April 1 of the year following incorporation.
 The online filing fee is $100, plus $2 for handling.
 After the first report, you’ll file an annual report every other year by April 1 for the same cost.